joannarousseau/joannarousseau.github.io/index.md

 # About Me
-Rf Embedded Software Engineer, looking to broaden my set of skills and hands on experience after having worked at RaspberryPi and u-Blox.
+Rf Embedded Software Engineer, looking to broaden my set of skills and hands on experience.
+After 3 years of working for both RaspberryPi and u-Blox, I am now ready for a new challenge.

 I am a passionate self-taught developer (course from Harvard university) who is always eager to learn new skills.
 I bring a can-do attitude and extensive